Skip to content

 LORELAI: No Black Sabbath, no Steely Dan, no Boston, and no Queen.

-— Black Sabbath, Steely Dan, Boston, and Queen are all rock bands that were primarily active in the 1970s.
+• Black Sabbath, Steely Dan, Boston, and Queen are all rock bands that rose to prominence in the 1970s.
 Steely Dan and Boston originated in the United States, Black Sabbath and Queen in the United Kingdom.

 LORELAI: We like that Mozart.